E-Commerce SEO Strategy: How to Get Product Pages Ranking

 Step 2: Unique, Detailed Product Descriptions

 Rewrite thin supplier descriptions.
 Add genuine detail: material composition, fit characteristics, specific use cases, benefits over alternatives, care instructions, what types of users this serves.
 Target 150-300 words minimum.
 Use keywords naturally (not forced stuffing).
-Detailed descriptions written specifically for search conversion 40-60% better than generic supplier descriptions because they answer buyer questions search algorithms now prioritize.
+Detailed descriptions written specifically for search conversion 40-60% better than generic supplier descriptions because they answer buyer questions search algorithms now prioritise.

 Step 3: Implement Product Schema Markup